Administrivia Laconic Main

 Always Chaotic Evil: All life has redeeming qualities (even viruses have done some good, though they're not really alive).

-Ambulance Chaser: The term is an insult as used in real life, and the RL section is plagued by Natter.
+Ambulance Chaser: The term is an insult as used in real life, and the RL section was plagued by Natter.

 Ambiguous Disorder: Let the doctors do the diagnosing.